shtse8/FireSchema/memory-bank/progress.md

 **snapshot tests for generator output**.
 All existing tests are passing, and the generated code for both TypeScript and Dart is clean and buildable according to linters and compilers.

+**Automated publishing via GitHub Actions is set up and functional.** Packages are published to npm and pub.dev when a version tag (e.g., `v0.1.1`) is pushed.

 **Known Issues:**